drhaber/blog.github.io/_posts/2025-11-11-rejoining-insta.md

 author: Dani
 ---

+Thankfully because of how I shuttered my old Insta my username was free again to be reclaimed.

 {: .box-note}
 This essay contains a collection of remediated, curated, and heavily edited handwritten, typed, and dictated personal journal entries dating between November of 2024 and November of 2025.
 Quoted Entries that only have grammar, spelling, or formatting altered will be labeled unabridged.
 Assume all others are significantly modified.